AhmedEbrahem25/AhmedEbrahem25.github.io/README.md

 ### 👋 About Me

-I am a third-year Artificial Intelligence student and a dedicated cybersecurity researcher with a passion for malware analysis, reverse engineering, and bug bounty hunting. [cite: 2, 9, 10] My expertise lies in penetration testing and identifying critical vulnerabilities, and I am actively exploring the powerful intersection of AI and offensive security.
+I am a third-year Artificial Intelligence student and a dedicated cybersecurity researcher with a passion for malware analysis, reverse engineering, and bug bounty hunting.
+My expertise lies in penetration testing and identifying critical vulnerabilities, and I am actively exploring the powerful intersection of AI and offensive security.

 ---